‘Why do you blog?’

 Growing up in Malaysia and Singapore, I loved writing fictional fantasy stories about kids saving the world from fire-breathing dragons.
-When I moved back to Australia and was finishing my last year of high school in Melbourne, I noticed my Aussie classmates blitzed me at English, my favourite subject.
+When I was finishing my last year of high school in Melbourne, I noticed my Aussie classmates blitzed me at English, my favourite subject.
 Discouraged, I focused on acing my maths and science subjects.
 But I never really connected with numbers and formulas.

-For a very long time, publication after publication knocked back articles that I pitched and wrote for them.
+For a long time, publication after publication knocked back articles that I pitched.
 Some of us don’t get much representation in mainstream media.
-But we are all unique individuals with our own unique stories.
-Through this blog, I get to add to the diversity discussion and make a difference – even if it’s just one person who reads this blog.
+Through this blog, I get to add to the diversity discussion out there.

 A lot of us struggle to feel confident and accept ourselves, be it the way we look, what we are passionate about and where we come from.
-As an Asian Australian, I’ve always felt out of place on so many levels.
-Over time I’ve learnt to be comfortable with my kooky self and today share my stories with you so as to inspire you to love yourself for who you are.
+As an Asian Australian, I’ve always felt out of place.
+Over time I’ve learnt to be comfortable with my weird self and today share my stories so as to inspire you to be yourself.

 We’re all from different backgrounds, living in different parts of the world.
-We all have dreams, hopes, problems and feelings.
+We all have dreams and problems.
 We’re all different yet so similar.
 And we’re all so similar and yet so different.
-There’s no doubt that we all have something to learn from each another.
+We can all learn from one another.